 - A range of useful information and resources e.g. Volunteer role descriptions, Terms of Reference, payment policies.

 - Free training on Implementing PPI in Research.
-These 2.5 hour sessions are provided in collaboration with the Research Design Service, London and are co-designed and co-delivered by trained members of the Patient and Public Advisory Group.
+These 2.5 hour sessions are provided in collaboration with the Research Design Service, London and are co-designed and co-delivered by trained patients and members of the public.
 See our events page for upcoming sessions.

 Please note that to maximise benefit for your study you should get in contact as early as possible during the set up process.

-Claire O’Neill is the BRC’s Public Engagement lead and she can help with
+Jessica Sells is the BRC’s Public Engagement lead and she can help with:

 - Strategic planning of public engagement to improve your research exposure and personal profiles